 Lights are widely employed to prevent crime and improve road safety — even though studies have shown mixed results as to whether they actually do so.
 The report concludes that decision makers often substitute their intuition in cases where scientific guidance is lacking.

-The effect of the over-lighting that results is clear: Mounting evidence shows that light pollution contributes to the mass extinction of pollinators and other nocturnal insects.
+The effects of the resulting overuse of lighting are clear: Mounting evidence shows that light pollution contributes to the mass extinction of pollinators and other nocturnal insects.
 Besides ecological effects and cost increases, the resulting over-lighting can itself create a safety hazard, such as when it is poorly designed or causes glare.

-Artificial light at night can also wreak havoc on human hormonal systems, playing a role in certain cancers, cardiovascular diseases, and even the emergence of new diseases.
-However, other stressors and pollutants also contribute, and scientists still debate the influence of outdoor vs. indoor light at night.
+Artificial light at night can also wreak havoc on human hormonal systems, playing a role in certain cancers and cardiovascular diseases.
+By changing the behavior of nocturnal animals, such as bats, light pollution might even contribute to the emergence of new diseases like COVID-19.
+However, scientists still debate the influence of outdoor vs. indoor light at night on humans, and other stressors and pollutants also contribute to negative health outcomes.

 Satellites at Night